Skip to content

 Mapathons with Doctors Without Borders

 As I said, you can join these mapathons both online and offline.
 I’d say the offline ones are a little bit more fun and there is free vegan pizza and snacks!
 However, you do always need your own laptop and mouse, both at online and offline mapathons.
 That reduces accessibility a little bit.
-Doctors Without Borders has information on when the next mapathons are on their website.
+Doctors Without Borders has information on when the next mapathons are on the Doctors Without Borders website.
 It’s easy to sign up for those and I would recommend signing up with some friends and/or family.
 The more the merrier!
 Doctors Without Borders organizes about 4 mapathons each year.

 A mapathon by yourself